projectatomic/atomic-site/source/blog/2016-03-01-skopeo-inspect-remote-images.html.md

 comments: true
 ---

-`atomic verify` checks whether there is a newer image available remotely and scans through all layers to see if any of the layers, which are base images themselves, have a new version available.
+The `atomic verify` command checks whether there is a newer image available remotely and scans through all layers to see if any of the layers, which are base images themselves, have a new version available.
 If the tool finds an out-of-date image, it will report as such.
 The command attempts to reach out the registry where the image has been downloaded from to understand if the local image is outdated.

-`atomic verify` currently relies on a Docker patch that Red Hat is carrying called *remote repository inspection*.
+Currently, `atomic verify` relies on a Docker patch that Red Hat is carrying called *remote repository inspection*.
 It adds a new REST route that basically returns `docker inspect`-like information about a given image as found in the remote registry the image is hosted.
 We need this feature because `atomic verify` uses `LABEL`(s)&mdash;and in particular the `Version` `LABEL`&mdash;to check whether the local image needs to be updated.
 For more information about labels, see  the [projectatomic/ContainerApplicationGenericLabels](https://github.com/projectatomic/ContainerApplicationGenericLabels).

 READMORE